 Pērs Pērs Bogomazovs, hairdresser

 Cafè Osiris Osiris is somewhat part of my identity.
-I first walked into Café Osiris those 20 years ago.
+I first walked into Café Osiris many years ago.
 I was a boy of 19, who had recently come to Riga from countryside, and I was wearing a warm Alaskan jacket.
 I sat down at the bar counter and I was thinking, how fancy everything looked here – people sitting with their backs straight, a bartender and bar assistants behind the counter… Back then that all was a complete mystery for me!
 At that time Daira Silava, manager of Model association, came up to me and invited me to join a model agency.
 That shocked me even more!
 So, I slowly stayed at Café Osiris, and I see that its clientele has hardly changed.

 When I lived nearby for some period of time – on Blaumaņa street, Cafè Osiris was the first place for me to come to, even before the morning shower.
 When I lived in Amsterdam for two years, I didn’t miss anything from Riga as much as this café.